raspberrypilearning/flatgame/en/step_10.md

 Here are some ideas - have a play!
 What else can you add?

+--- task ---
 ### Make start text
 Let people know the title of your flatgame and how to play

---- task ---
-Make a paint sprite and call it "start text"
+- [ ] Make a paint sprite and call it "start text"
---- /task ---

---- task ---
-In the costume tab, add the text you want.
+- [ ] In the costume tab, add the text you want.

-Move the text so it is easy to read, somewhere near the centre.
+- [ ] Move the text so it is easy to read, somewhere near the centre:

 ![Screenshot of making start-text Scratch editor](images/start-text.png)
---- /task ---

---- task ---
-In the start text code add the following blocks to show and hide when the flag is clicked:
+- [ ] In the start text code add the following blocks to show and hide when the flag is clicked:

 ```blocks3
 +When flag clicked